 Cooking Matters for Families (7-week course) teaches parents and their children (ages 6-12) about healthy eating as a family and the importance of working together to plan and prepare healthy meals on a budget.
 Includes Cooking Matters at the Store tour during the 6th week of the series.
 Available in English and Spanish.

 Each Cooking Matters course teaches families important lessons about self-sufficiency in the kitchen.
 Participants practice fundamental lessons including knife skills, reading ingredient labels, and making a healthy meal for a family of four on a $10 budget.
 All participants receive take-home materials, and participants in the Adults, Parents, and Families courses take home a bag of groceries after each class to practice the recipe and skills learned that day.

-If you are interested in hosting a Cooking Matters course, please fill out information on becoming a partner organization.
+If you are interested in hosting a Cooking Matters programming, please fill out our partner agency application.